chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 \end{align*}
 $$

-where in the last equality we use the assumption that all the groups experience the same untreated outcome evolution (party $C$ gets treated only in 2005, while group $B$ remains always untreated).
+where in the last equality we use the assumption that all the groups experience the same untreated outcome evolution (party $C$ gets treated in 2005, while group $B$ remains always untreated).
 As a result, we can estimate any dynamic effect using the most recent non-missing untreated outcome as the status quo outcome as long as the corresponding actual outcome is non-missing.
 This allows us to use group $C$ to estimate all the other missing dynamic effects from the previous dataset.
 Specifically, the 2004-to-2005 effect will correspond to the first dynamic effect for party $C$ and the 2004-to-2007 effect to the third dynamic effect.

 Following this method, we can estimate up to 4 dynamic effects with our data.
 The figure below shows the combined event-study plot from our toy example.